matercomus/matercomus.github.io/MIRROR_SETUP.md

 1. Go to GitLab project → Settings → Pages
 2. The CI/CD pipeline will automatically deploy when you push to `main`
-3. Your site will be available at: `https://matercomus.gitlab.io/mateusz-kedzia/` (Replace `mateusz-kedzia` with your actual project name)
+3. Your site will be available at: `https://matercomus.gitlab.io/personal-site/`

 ### 4. Base Path Configuration